Patrick Sweeney, Director

 Anna Lucas, Political Director

 Anna Lucas joined WORC as a lobbyist in the Washington DC office in 2008, and now is working in Billings with the Montana League of Rural Voters and Western Native Voice on voter registration, education, and mobilization.
 She is a graduate from the University of Maryland and prior to joining WORC, she served in Kenya with the U.S. Peace Corps.

 Kevin Dowling, Communications Director

 Kevin has been with WORC since 1995.
 He has served as WORC’s Development Director and is currently the Communications Director.
 He is a graduate of the University of Maryland, with a B.A. in Political Science.
 His experience includes work as a field organizer for a Congressional campaign, as a staff assistant in a Congressional office, and as Director of Northern Plains Resource Council's Montana Rural Electric Cooperative Project.
-He serves as chairman of the board of directors for Community Seven, a community access television station, and board member of the Good Earth Market, a co-op grocery store for health food.
+He serves as chairman of the board of directors for Community Seven, a community access television station, and vice president of the Good Earth Market, a co-op grocery store for health food.

 Kerri Nelson Wolenetz, Development Director

 Kerri joined the WORC staff in May 2002 as a college research intern on food safety and GM crop issues.
 She stayed on staff after graduation as WORC’s Development Director and helps coordinate joint fundraising for the WORC network.
 Kerri also does layout and design of WORC's publications, and provides staff support on communications, technology and other administrative issues.
 Kerri is a graduate of Rocky Mountain College with a B.A. in English and Writing.